 The repetitive approach helps your team find and test solutions and improve them through a waste-reducing cycle.

-The PDCA cycle includes a mandatory commitment to continuous improvement and it can have a positive impact on productivity and efficiency.
+The PDCA process includes a mandatory commitment to continuous improvement and it can have a positive impact on productivity and efficiency.

 Last but, not least, keep in mind that the PDCA model requires a certain amount of time and it may not be appropriate for solving urgent issues.